-The mainstream media’s war with Donald Trump — and the truth — continues.
+The mainstream media’s battle against Donald Trump continues.

 “The establishment media suffered a series of self-inflicted wounds this week that diminished its own credibility far more than the president ever could.”